Wisconsin Suffragists

 Horton, Carrie

-- President of Colored Suffrage League of Milwaukee, thought to be the first African American club dedicated to women’s suffrage in the country.
+- President of the Colored Suffrage League of Milwaukee, thought to be the first African American club dedicated to women’s suffrage in the country.

 James, Ada